Hazard Analysis and Critical Control Point system in meat plants

-You are required by EU Regulation 852/2004 (Article 5) to implement and maintain hygiene procedures based on Hazard Analysis and Critical Control Point (HACCP) principles for meat plants.
+You are required by Regulation 852/2004 (Article 5) to implement and maintain hygiene procedures based on Hazard Analysis and Critical Control Point (HACCP) principles for meat plants.

 The HACCP system is internationally accepted as the system of choice for food safety management.

 The seven principles it is based on are to:

 - identify any hazards that must be prevented eliminated or reduced

 - identify the critical control points (CCPs) at the steps at which control is essential